Bugoma Forest: Conservation status

-The forest is threatened by illegal logging, and it is feared that it may succumb to settlement and agriculture.
-The situation is worsened by an influx of Congolese refugees, and burgeoning large-scale tea and tobacco farms on its outskirts that infringe on the reserve boundaries.
+The forest is threatened by illegal logging, charcoal burning, hunting, mining and it is feared that it may succumb to settlement and agriculture.
+The situation is worsened by an influx of Congolese refugees, and burgeoning large-scale tea, sugarcane, rice and tobacco farms on its outskirts that infringe on the reserve boundaries.

 In March 2012 some 1,500 land invaders were evicted, but by December 2013 some of them were returning to start subsistence cultivation and pit sawing.

 In August 2020, Nema issued a certificate to Hoima Sugar Company to turn 22 sq miles of the forest into sugarcane plantation, an urban trading and settlement centre among others.
 This land area is extremely big with a variety of trees and grass species and other forms of nature/creation.

+National Forestry Authority has regularly supplied tree seedlings to environmentalists to plant them.

+Kabalega Hydro Electric power dam was constructed on River Wambabya that produces 9 mega watts in Buseruka Subcounty.
+But the turbines of the power dam are being ruined by the silting of the river due to reduction of the Bugoma forest.

+In 2021, the UNCHR partnered with NFA to replant trees and managed to restore 50 hectares of Bugoma forest cover.